Will Sessoms

 William Douglas Sessoms Jr. (born c.
 1954) is an American politician and bank officer who served as the mayor of Virginia Beach, Virginia from 2008 until his resignation in April, 2018.
 He was president and CEO of Towne Financial Services Group, a division of TowneBank of Hampton Roads, Virginia from 2011 to 2014.

 Sessoms was previously councilman (1988–2002) and vice mayor of Virginia Beach (1992–2002).
-He declined to run for re-election as Vice Mayor in 2002.
-Sessoms was previously as president and director of the Virginia Beach region at TowneBank (2005-2011).
+He declined to run for re-election in 2002.
+Sessoms was previously a president and director of the Virginia Beach region at TowneBank (2005–2011).

 Career

 City Council

 In 1988, he was elected to an at-large seat on the Virginia Beach City Council in a special election.
 He had been a member of the Virginia Beach Rescue Squad and a banker with Central Fidelity.
 In 1990, he ran in the May 1 election to retain his at-large seat on the city council.
 He and fellow at-large incumbent Nancy K. Parker won re-election over nine challengers despite public displeasure regarding Labor Day weekend riots the previous year.

 On July 2, 1992, he was elected Vice Mayor by a 7–4 vote of the city council.
-While in office, he remained a Senior vice president in commercial loans at Central Fidelity National Bank.
+While in office, he remained a senior vice president in commercial loans at Central Fidelity National Bank.
 During his 1994 re-election, he was found to own stock in Philip Morris and have voted against an increase in the cigarette tax, the major source of funding for an economic development incentive fund.
 He was supported by both Republican and Democratic officials.
 He was re-elected on May 3, 1994, and he received the most votes of city council candidates.
 He considered contesting Meyera Oberndorf for Mayor in 1996, stayed in office and was appointed to a third two-year term as Vice Mayor in 1996.
 At the time of his 1998 election, he was a banker for Wachovia.
 He won re-election on May 5, 1998.
-Sessoms cited family reasons and job pressures, Sessoms declined to run for re-election in 2002.
+Citing family reasons and job pressures, Sessoms declined to run for re-election in 2002.

 In 1997, when Virginia Beach struck a deal with the PGA Tour to build a $10 million championship golf course, Sessoms was one of the city's spokespersons.
 The tour agreed to pay $6.5 million of the construction cost.